Welcome to Internwise UK

 Importance of Intern Surveys

-You may improve your internship programme and your company's attrition rate by conducting surveys to gather feedback on both.
+Conducting an internship feedback survey can help improve your internship programme and reduce your company's attrition rate.
 Interns would appreciate the chance to feel heard and useful to the organisation through these questionnaires.
 This article will help you understand the importance of intern surveys.

 Importance of Intern Surveys